Dihydrogen cation: The solutions of the clamped-nuclei Schrödinger equation

 which exponentially vanishes as the internuclear distance R gets greater.
 The lead term 4/e'Re^{−R} was first obtained by the Holstein–Herring method.
 Similarly, asymptotic expansions in powers of 1/R have been obtained to high order by Cizek et al. for the lowest ten discrete states of the molecular hydrogen ion (clamped nuclei case).
 For general diatomic and polyatomic molecular systems, the exchange energy is thus very elusive to calculate at large internuclear distances but is nonetheless needed for long-range interactions including studies related to magnetism and charge exchange effects.
 These are of particular importance in stellar and atmospheric physics.

 The energies for the lowest discrete states are shown in the graph above.
 These can be obtained to within arbitrary accuracy using computer algebra from the generalized Lambert W function (see eq.
 (3) in that site and reference).
 They were obtained initially by numerical means to within double precision by the most precise program available, namely ODKIL.
 The red solid lines are ^{2}Σ states.
 The green dashed lines are ^{2}Σ states.
 The blue dashed line is a ^{2}Π_{u} state and the pink dotted line is a ^{2}Π_{g} state.
 Note that although the generalized Lambert W function eigenvalue solutions supersede these asymptotic expansions, in practice, they are most useful near the bond length.

-The complete Hamiltonian of H_{2}^{+} (as for all centrosymmetric molecules) does not commute with the point group inversion operation i because of the effect of the nuclear hyperfine Hamiltonian.
+The complete Hamiltonian of H2+ (as for all centrosymmetric molecules) does not commute with the point group inversion operation i because of the effect of the nuclear hyperfine Hamiltonian.
 The nuclear hyperfine Hamiltonian can mix the rotational levels of g and u electronic states (called ortho-para mixing) and give rise to ortho-para transitions.

 Born-Oppenheimer approximation

 Once the energy function E_{tot}(R) has been obtained, one can compute the quantum states of rotational and vibrational motion of the nuclei, and thus of the molecule as a whole.
 The corresponding 'nuclear' Schrödinger equation is a one-dimensional ordinary differential equation, where the nucleus-nucleus distance R is the independent coordinate.
-The equation describes the motion of a fictitious particle of mass equal to the reduced mass of the two nuclei, in the potential E_{tot}(R)+V_{L}(R), where the second term is the centrifugal potential due to rotation with angular momentum described by the quantum number L. The eigenenergies of this Schrödinger equation are the total energies of the whole molecule, electronic plus nuclear.
+The equation describes the motion of a fictitious particle of mass equal to the reduced mass of the two nuclei, in the potential E_{tot}(R) + V_{L}(R), where the second term is the centrifugal potential due to rotation with angular momentum described by the quantum number L. The eigenenergies of this Schrödinger equation are the total energies of the whole molecule, electronic plus nuclear.